dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### maeda's Clock
+### changing bar clock

-I have made a replica of one of the maedas clocks. however I have only used 3 numbers I plan on adding more later and maybe change the colour etc.
+I have made some changes to the bar clock to become more comfortable with maps.
+I Still do not have a solid idea of what i want to do with my clock so am just experimenting with the code.